 South Central College is a comprehensive community and technical college that is part of the Minnesota State system, offering courses at campuses in Faribault and North Mankato as well as online.

-- Liberal Arts and Sciences: Programs that enable students to earn a two-year Associate of Arts or Associate of Fine Arts degree at South Central College and transfer their credits to a four-year university to pursue a Bachelor’s degree.
+Liberal Arts & Sciences and Transfer Programs: Students can earn a two-year Associate degree at South Central College and transfer their credits to a four-year university to pursue a Bachelor’s degree.

-- Technical: Programs that prepare students to immediately begin a rewarding career after graduating from South Central College.
-Program areas include Advanced Manufacturing, Agribusiness, Allied Health & Nursing, Arts & Communications, Building & Design, Business and Computer Careers, Human Services and Transportation.
+Technical Career and Professional Programs: There are many options that prepare students to immediately begin a rewarding career after graduating from South Central College.
+Program areas include Advanced Manufacturing, Agribusiness, Allied Health & Nursing, Arts & Communications, Building & Design, Business and Computer Careers, Human Services, and Transportation.
 The college also serves nearly 600 farm families through its Farm Business Management program and 280 businesses through its Small Business Management programs for existing farm and business owners.

-- Workforce Development: Continuing education and customized training offered to businesses and professionals through South Central College’s Center for Business and Industry.
-Areas of expertise include Agribusiness, Business, Computers &Technology, Healthcare, Manufacturing & Trade, Public Safety and Workplace Safety.
+Workforce Development: Continuing education and customized training are offered to businesses and professionals through South Central College’s Center for Business and Industry.
+Areas of expertise include Building & Construction, Business, Computers & Technology, Fire/Public Safety, Healthcare, Manufacturing, Mining and Workplace Safety (OSHA/MSHA).

 South Central College Student Profile

 (based on most recent FY16 data unless otherwise noted)

 - Male / Female: 51% / 47% (2% unidentified)

 - Traditional Age (18-24) / Returning Adult (25+): 54% / 45% (1% unidentified)